2023 All-Ireland Senior Football Championship: Group stage format

 The other 17 county teams compete in the 2023 Tailteann Cup.

 In the All-Ireland Championship round-robin, 16 teams are drawn into four groups of four teams.
 Each team plays the other teams in its group once, earning 2 points for a win and 1 for a draw.
 Each team plays one home, one away and one neutral fixture.

 The top three in each group advance to the knockout stages; first-place teams to the All-Ireland quarter-finals, and second- and third-placed teams to the preliminary quarter-finals.

 All-Ireland format

 The four second-placed teams play against the third-placed teams in the preliminary quarter-finals.
 The winners of the preliminary quarter-finals advance to play the group winners in the All-Ireland quarter-finals.
 Two semi-finals and a final follow.
 All matches are knock-out.

+Teams by province

+The participating teams, listed by province, with numbers in parentheses indicating final positions in the 2023 National Football League before the championship were: